 - To fundraise and promote the interests of the parish and process donations e.g. information supplied by donors to use in supporting our work

 - To maintain our own accounts and records e.g. putting agreements in place, invoicing and making payments.
-Personal data held in this regard forms part of our contractual arrangements with you;
+Personal data held in this regard forms part of our contractual

 - To deal with your request;

 - To manage our staff, volunteers and contractors;